-To be fair, you can buy a router or two that doubles as a smart home hub.
+To be fair, you can buy a gaming router or two that doubles as a smart home hub.
+These kinds are good to get as they prioritize download and upload speed, keeping your connection as fast as it can be.
 Almond has been selling them for a few years now.
 And in 2017, we saw the debut of Samsung Connect, a mesh network system available in several configurations.

 In addition to Wi-Fi and Bluetooth, the main router in the Samsung setups has Zigbee and Z-Wave radios, plus Samsung SmartThings software, so they’re hubs as well.
 A single Samsung Connect AC1300 Wi-Fi unit has a suggested price $130 while the same unit with two mesh extenders has an MSRP of $300.
 If you need more bandwidth, Samsung sells an $200 AC2600 unit for double the wireless throughput.

 Other than those, however, it’s slim pickin’s, although TP-Link just announced a tri-band mesh network system with some limited smart home functionality.
 I’m back to using a Wink hub these days after testing the Samsung SmartThinks Link USB stick in my Nvidia Shield TV box.
 That means I have to have a separate router and the Wink hub.